 The OCIO Market Has Rapidly Expanded Over Recent Years

 A decade ago, outsourced investment services were predominately used by companies with frozen defined benefit pension plans, as they sought to de-risk their business and minimize the amount of time and energy they spent on it.
-The use of OCIO solutions has since spread to a variety of asset owners, including active corporate defined benefit and defined contribution pension plans, university and healthcare endowments, sovereign wealth funds and institutional investors.
+The use of OCIO solutions has since spread to a variety of asset owners, including defined benefit pension plans and defined contribution plans, university and healthcare endowments, sovereign wealth funds and institutional investors.

 This has caused the volume of assets under management by OCIOs to rise considerably.
 In 2017, worldwide OCIO assets reached $1.69 trillion – an 11.2 percent year-on-year increase – a $1 trillion more than just five years ago.

 Why Is This Happening?